Interim final requirements; request for comments.

-Race to the Top grantees will serve as models of best reform practices across their States and the country; accordingly, we want to ensure that the Secretary can fund, at an adequate level, a sufficient number of high-quality applications within this finite ARRA funding.
+Race to the Top grantees will serve as models of best reform practices across their States and the country; accordingly, we want to ensure that the Secretary can fund, at an adequate level, a sufficient number of high-quality applications within this finite ARRA Start Printed Page 16669funding.
 Requiring States to conform to the Department's budget ranges will allow more grants to be awarded.
 Accordingly, these interim final requirements make the previously suggested budget ranges binding on State applicants applying in Phase 2 of the competition.

 Waiver of Rulemaking and Delayed Effective Date: Under the Administrative Procedure Act (APA) (5 U.S.C.
 553), the Department is generally required to publish a notice of proposed rulemaking and provide the public with an opportunity to comment on proposed regulations prior to establishing a final rule.
 However, we are waiving the notice-and-comment rulemaking requirements under the APA.
 Section 553(b) of the APA provides that an agency is not required to conduct notice-and-comment rulemaking when the agency for good cause finds that notice and public procedure thereon are impracticable, unnecessary, or contrary to the public interest.
 Although these requirements are subject to the APA's notice-and-comment requirements, the Secretary has determined that it would be impracticable and contrary to the public interest to conduct notice-and-comment rulemaking.